We are proud of our craft

 Woolpower buys its raw materials directly from reputable companies and maintains an on-going dialogue with them.
 It’s important for us that our suppliers deliver quality and have high environmental standards.

 Woolpower’s goal is to make products of the highest quality and functionality.
 Products that last a long time.
-Today we are ISO 9001:2008, ISO 14001:2004 and Oeko-Tex certified.
+Today we are ISO 9001:2008, ISO 14001:2004 and our products are STANDARD 100 by OEKO-TEX® certified.
 We work to constantly improve ourselves in our domains.